 These site descriptions were developed as part a Provisional ESD project using historic soil survey manuscripts, available range site descriptions, and low intensity field traverse sampling.

-Colin Walden, Soil Survey Region 9
+Updates to legacy drafts by Colin Walden, Soil Survey Region 9

 Site Development and Testing Plan: